 While centralizing contract administration and storage can help to improve efficiencies, this approach can introduce bottlenecks if your team must act as the primary gatekeepers to all of your company’s agreements.
 If contract-related requests from all teams and departments must flow through the contract management team, then it might often seem that your job is often about meeting everyone else’s needs, rather than focusing on the priorities of your own role.
 One way to optimize this aspect of contract administration is to make certain aspects of the process self-serve, storing contracts digitally and configuring user-access permissions.
 This ensures specific employees are always able to access the exact contracts or types of contracts they need without having to go through the contract management team.

 4. You’re still wasting time getting ink on paper

-Whether it’s missing a termination or auto-renewal date on an agreement that’s just not working out and getting locked in for longer than you’d like, or having to renegotiate a contract you’d like to extend without adequate preparation, failure to stay on top of contract milestones can be costly.
+Whether it’s missing a termination or auto-renewal date on an agreement that’s just not working out and getting locked in for longer than you’d like, or having to renegotiate a contract you’d like to extend without adequate preparation or a breach of a contract, failure to stay on top of contract milestones can be costly.
 At the same time, if you’re managing a large contract portfolio, you likely have thousands of contract-related milestones and deadlines of which to keep track.

 An excellent way to improve the ease of tracking all of those deadlines is to proactively identify milestones at the start of each contract’s lifecycle.
 Then enable tools such as automatic reminder notifications—a feature included in some CLM software—to ensure you’ll always know when vital contract-related dates are approaching, and never miss a deadline again.

 The Buyer's Guide to Contract Management Software

 Quickly identify solutions to your specific contract management challenges.

 Robots Never Sleep: What AI and Automation Mean for Lawyers